timcarytc/Machine-Learning/README.md

 ## Machine Learning

 In this machine learning tutorial, I am uploading the notebooks in different folders with the dataset used for the analysis.
-I will be uploading new codes as soon they are created and tested.
+I will be uploading new codes as soon they are created and tested They are based on the [machine learning course](https://www.coursera.org/specializations/machine-learning) given by Emily Fox and Carlos Guestrin.
 Below is the list with the tutorials availables:

 1. [Linear Regression](./Linear_Regression/Linear_Regression.ipynb)
 2. [Polynomial Regression](./Polynomial_Regression/Polynomial_Regression.ipynb)